 Best for street photography: Fujifilm X100V

 Beloved by street photographers, the capable X100 series of fixed lens cameras are pocketable and powerful.
 In its fifth generation, the Fujifilm X100V delivers a fresh design, sharp F2 lens, and a new 26.1MP sensor.
 You'll get all the buttons and dials Fujifilm is famous for in this camera, and all in a small package.
 This is the best mirrorless camera of the year for street photographers, vacation shooters, and those who need an easy to grab everyday model.

 If you want our recommendation

-Mirrorless cameras are the future, and each year they get more impressive.
-Our favorite camera is the Sony a7 III.
+The camera we think is tops is the Sony a7 III.
 This full-frame camera with IBIS works well for landscape, wedding, and event photographers.
 With all the contributions Sony has made to the mirrorless field in the last few years, we still think they're leaps and bounds ahead of the competition.

-Fujifilm is another brand that's paving new paths in mirrorless, and the Fujifilm X-T3 is one of their best offerings in recent years.
+Fujifilm is another brand that's paving new paths in mirrorless, and the Fujifilm X-T4 is one of their best offerings in recent years.
 The colors Fujifilm outputs are so good that many photographers choose to shoot in JPEG instead of RAW!
 And the glass in Fujifilm's lineup is outstanding!